Fortress in city of Niš Serbia

 19. and also Mountaineers club

-More about fortress and other Niš Serbia attractions
+More about fortress and other Niš Serbia tourist attractions

 To sum up, Nis fortress in Niš Serbia and all Serbia nad Balkan must see monument.
 And also, it should be on even on Europe’s travel map.
 It is very important history monument that should be seen during Serbia travel and also Niš sightseeing.
-To see this fortress and other Serbia must see attractions in city of Niš visit Must see monuments in Niš.
-To come to Niš and to visit them all you can see How to come to Niš Serbia.
+Fortress Nis is public palce, opened 24 hours.
+Entrance to this landmark of Nis is free.

 All photos are taken from Where to Serbia and are subject of copyright All photos shared from Instagram belong to it’s rightful owners